Jaak Aaviksoo: Politician and rector of University of Tartu and TalTech

 From November 1995 to January 1996 Jaak Aaviksoo was Minister of Culture and Education and from then to November 1997 he was the Estonian Minister of Education in the governments of Tiit Vähi.

 In 1998 he became the rector of University of Tartu.
 He was re-elected for another five-year term as a rector in 2003.

-In 2006 Jaak Aaviksoo announced that he would be leaving the post of rector of University of Tartu to run for a seat in the Estonian parliament Riigikogu in the 2007 elections as a member of liberal conservative Union of Pro Patria and Res Publica.
+In 2006 Jaak Aaviksoo announced that he would be leaving the post of rector of University of Tartu to run for a seat in the Estonian parliament Riigikogu in the 2007 elections as a member of the liberal conservative Union of Pro Patria and Res Publica.
 Before joining the party and leaving his post as rector, Aaviksoo was considered as a candidate for the presidential elections in 2006, which were won by Toomas Hendrik Ilves.
-After already having joined Union of Pro Patria and Res Publica, Aaviksoo sought to become the party's leader for the 2007 parliamentary elections and so candidate for Prime Minister of Estonia, but lost a closely contested duel within the party to internationally renowned two-time former Prime Minister Mart Laar.
+After already having joined Union of Pro Patria and Res Publica, Aaviksoo sought to become the party's leader for the 2007 parliamentary elections and candidate for Prime Minister of Estonia, but lost a closely contested duel within the party to internationally renowned two-time former Prime Minister Mart Laar.

 In the elections he gained 4241 votes in his district and was elected to Riigikogu.
-He became the Minister of Defence in Andrus Ansip's second government.
-Having assumed office on 5 April 2007, his first primary goals as Minister of Defence were restructuring the power management of the Estonian Defense Forces and dealing with the situation of the Bronze Soldier of Tallinn, a Soviet war monument, which was moved to a cemetery, causing much controversy and ethnic tension between a large proportion Estonians and local Russians.
-He also saw the Estonian youth's weak will of defending their country as a serious problem.
+He then became the Minister of Defence in Andrus Ansip's second government.
+Having assumed office on 5 April 2007, his first primary goals as Minister of Defence were restructuring the power management of the Estonian Defense Forces and dealing with the situation of the Bronze Soldier of Tallinn, a Soviet war monument, which was moved to a cemetery, causing much controversy and ethnic tension between a large part of the Estonian population and local Russians.
+He also saw the Estonian youth's weak desire to defend their country as a serious problem.

 In 2011 he was re-elected to parliament and he became the Minister of Education and Research in Andrus Ansip's third government.
 As the Minister he strongly supported school reform and separating primary schools from gymnasiums.

 In March 2015 he gained 1405 votes at the parliament elections and became a member in Riigikogu.
 In the summer of 2015 he ran for the position of the rector of Tallinn University of Technology.

-Since September 2015 Jaak Aaviksoo is the rector of Tallinn University of Technology (TalTech).
+Since September 2015 Jaak Aaviksoo has been the rector of Tallinn University of Technology (TalTech).